 Future systems will incorporate your values, communication preferences, and relationship dynamics.
 They'll understand that you prefer direct communication with some people and more elaborative responses with others.

-AI is getting better at detecting emotional states from text.
-Next-generation smart replies will recognize when someone is upset, excited, or confused and suggest responses that acknowledge those emotions appropriately.
+AI is getting noticeably better at detecting emotional states from text.
+Current-generation smart replies can recognize when someone is upset, excited, or confused and suggest responses that acknowledge those emotions appropriately.
+By late 2026, we're seeing keyboards that can detect subtle emotional shifts mid-conversation and adjust their suggestions accordingly—showing empathy when needed, excitement when celebrating, or measured caution during sensitive discussions.

-Perhaps most interestingly, AI keyboards will likely become more proactive.
-Rather than just responding, they might suggest initiating conversations based on your patterns.
+Perhaps most interestingly, AI keyboards are becoming more proactive.
+Rather than just responding, they now suggest initiating conversations based on your patterns.
 "You usually check in with your mom on Sundays—would you like to send her a message?"
+This feature, rolled out by several major keyboards in early 2026, has proven surprisingly popular among users who appreciate the gentle reminders to maintain relationships.

 The integration with other apps and services will deepen too.
 Your smart replies might soon incorporate: